cole007/mudstone/notes.md

 - To deploy a **static build** run `npm run build`
 - To deploy to **craft** use `npm run build:cms`

-When running `gulp` the javascript bundle is served from memory, meaning no file is written to disk, which makes it much quicker.
+When running `gulp` the javascript bundle is served from memory, meaning no file is written to disk.
 Just note that running gulp will not build a js bundle you can access